-- Ann-Marie Matson, Director of Children's Services, North East Lincolnshire Council - Helen Davis, Place Nurse Director, North and North East Lincolnshire Health and Care Partnership - · Paul French, Temporary Chief Superintendent, Humberside Police
+- Ann-Marie Matson, Director of Children's Services, NEL Council - Paula South, Director of Nursing Governance, Humber and North Yorkshire Integrated Care Board - Paul French, Temporary Chief Superintendent, Humberside Police

-These safeguarding partners have the responsibility and authority for ensuring full participation with the NEL SCP Local Arrangements, though the lead representatives remain accountable for any actions or decisions taken on behalf of their respective organisation.
-The lead representatives and those they have delegated their authority to, are able to:
+These Delegated Safeguarding Partners have the responsibility and authority for ensuring full participation with the NEL SCP Local Arrangements, though the Lead Safeguarding Partners remain accountable for any actions or decisions taken on behalf of their respective organisation.

+The lead representatives (Lead Safeguarding Partners) and those they have delegated their authority to (Delegated Safeguarding Partners), are able to:

-- Speak with authority for the safeguarding partner they represent - Take decisions on behalf of their organisation or agency and commit them on policy, resourcing and practice matters - Hold their own organisation or agency to account on how effectively they participate and implement the NEL SCP Local Arrangements
+Speak with authority for the safeguarding partner they represent

+- Take decisions on behalf of their organisation or agency and commit them on policy, resourcing and practice matters - Hold their own organisation or agency to account on how effectively they participate and implement the NEL SCP Local Arrangements

-The three delegated safeguarding partners agencies will have in place specific assurance arrangements with their respective lead safeguarding partner in order to provide assurance they are meeting their delegated responsibilities.
+The three Delegated Safeguarding Partners agencies will have in place specific assurance arrangements with their respective Lead Safeguarding Partner in order to provide assurance they are meeting their delegated responsibilities.